asdftowel/hs-99/README.md

 # Solutions to 99 Haskell problems (WIP)
-To see the problems themselves [click here](https://wiki.haskell.org/index.php?title=99_Haskell_Problems "H-99: Ninety-Nine Haskell Problems - HaskellWiki").
+To see the problems themselves, [click here](https://wiki.haskell.org/index.php?title=99_Haskell_Problems "H-99: Ninety-Nine Haskell Problems - HaskellWiki").
 The files in the "solutions" folder are all named ProblemsX.hs, where X is the number of the final problem in a group.